Sheikh Lotfollah Mosque

 Sheikh Lotfollah Mosque - decoration of the prayer hall

-(left) Entrance to Hakim Mosque; (centre) entrance to a small mosque at the Bazaar; (right) a mullah on his way to a mosque (he is reciting the Names of God and counting them on a "misbaha", a Muslim rosary of 33 or 99 beads)
+(left) Hakim Mosque; (centre) a small mosque at the Bazaar; (right) a mullah on his way to a mosque (he is reciting the Names of God and counting them on a "misbaha", a Muslim rosary of 33 or 99 beads)

-The population of Gheisarieh Bazaar undertook their daily prayers and participated in ceremonies in a number of mosques and other religious buildings many of which date to the XVIIth century.
+The merchants and crasftsmen of Gheisarieh Bazaar undertook their daily prayers and participated in ceremonies in a number of mosques and other religious buildings near their shops, many of which date to the XVIIth century, similar to what occurred at Tabriz.
 Some of these mosques had a special relationship with one particular guild that either was its patron and/or had financed its construction.
-These mosques, apart from their religious function, also served as the administrative office of the said guild.
-They often had shops flanking their entrance which belonged to the mosque.
+These mosques, apart from their religious function, also served as the administrative office of the said guild (you may wish to see a list of churches of Rome which belonged to a guild).

 Imamzadeh Ismail Complex: (left) chaharsuq; (right) detail of the dome

-Chaharsuq means crossroad market and it indicates a market place arranged around a square enclosure with a single gateway on each of its four sides.
+Chaharsuq means crossroad market and it indicates a domed market place arranged around a square enclosure with a single gateway on each of its four sides.
 It was built by the patrons of the complex to provide it with a steady income: the rent which was paid by the shopkeepers.
-This practice of funding religious institutions or charities by building or donating assets is known as waqf (see another example of waqf at Damascus).
+This practice of funding religious institutions or charities by building or donating assets is known as waqf (see another example of waqf at Damascus or a tchorsou at Samarkand).

 The construction of this very large complex comprising of mosque, caravanserai, medrese, bazaar and public bath began in 1704 under the patronage of Shah Hussein, the last Safavid ruler.
 The complex is named after the Shah's mother.
 As a matter of fact Hussein spent his time drinking and in other pleasures and the management of state affairs was entrusted to women, chiefly Maryam Begum, the harem matriarch.